-Even so, between taking tests, ordering test reports and sending in college applications, the costs can quickly add up.
-It's important to start budgeting for these expenses early.
+Between taking tests, ordering test reports and sending in college applications, the costs can quickly add up.

 How Much Are College Application Fees?

-- ACT Exam - starting at $46.00.
-It costs $62.50 to take the ACT exam with the writing portion or $46 without it.
-You can send up to four reports to schools for free on your test date.
-After that, you'll need to pay $13 for each report.
+- ACT Exam - starting at $55.
+It costs $70 to take the ACT exam with the writing portion.
+You can send up to four reports to schools for free.
+For scores to be sent to your 5th and 6th choice schools, you'll need to pay $13 for each report.

-- CSS/Financial Aid PROFILE® - starting at $25.
-Some schools require applicants fill out the College Board's CSS/Financial Aid PROFILE® to be eligible for non-federal student aid, such as grants from the college.
-There's a $25 fee the first time you send your PROFILE to a school or scholarship program and $16 for each additional submission.
+- CSS Profile™ - starting at $25.
+Some schools require applicants to complete the College Board's CSS Profile to be eligible for non-federal student aid, such as grants from the college.
+There's a $25 fee the first time you send your Profile to a school or scholarship program and $16 for each additional submission.

 Strategize Sending Score Reports